CasioPT87/serchscript/README.md

 # serchscript

-Read about this project at the project itself here: https://www.serchscript.com/articles/about-this-app
+Read about this project at the project itself: https://www.serchscript.com/articles/about-this-app

 or if you prefer to stay here, I'll copy paste the content: